grafana/agent/docs/flow/concepts/configuration_language.md

 }
 ```

-River was designed with two requirements in mind:
+River was designed with the following requirements in mind:

 * _Fast_: The configuration language must be fast so the component controller
   can evaluate changes as quickly as possible.